 Rock Bridge Memorial State Park contains a wide diversity of natural and cultural resources to explore.
 Some of Missouri’s finest examples of karst topography, restored grasslands, forests and streams rest within park boundaries.

-Visitors in the park will notice many sinkholes, caves, underground streams and small springs, all characteristic of a topography known as " karst."
+Visitors in the park will notice many sinkholes, caves, underground streams and small springs, all characteristic of a topography known as "karst."
 The park’s most prominent karst feature, the rock bridge, was separated from the rest of the cave system when a portion of the cave roof collapsed.
-Devil’s Icebox Boardwalk leads visitors over the 125 foot-long natural tunnel, to Devil’s Icebox, by a sinkhole, past Connor’s Spring and back.
+Devil’s Icebox Boardwalk leads visitors over the 125 foot-long natural tunnel, to Devil’s Icebox, by a sinkhole, past Devil's Icebox Spring and back.
 The Devil’s Icebox is a double sinkhole that offers a view of the underground stream and cool, refreshing air, which explains the name.
 Connor’s Cave, downstream, can be explored on your own.
 Devil’s Icebox Cave, upstream, is closed to protect the bats.

 The stream that exits Devil’s Icebox Cave and flows through the rock bridge was a source of power for settlers in the 1800s.
 A stone dam was built at the rock bridge to help harness the water’s power to operate a gristmill.
 The first paper mill west of the Mississippi River was established at the site in 1834 followed by a whiskey distillery in 1847.
-A blacksmith shop, store, several homes and roads completed the once-thriving community of Pierpont (French for rock bridge).
+A blacksmith shop, store, several homes and roads completed the once-thriving community of Rockbridge Mills, later named Pierpont (French for rock bridge).

 Although privately owned, the area was semi-public for more than a century.
 The rock bridge, with its natural wonders and cool air, became a gathering place for the country folk in the surrounding vicinity.
 Plays, political rallies, dances and family gatherings attracted people to the area.
 In 1961, tragedy struck a Columbia family resulting in a community movement to preserve the area permanently for public use.
 Nine-year-old Carol Stoerker, daughter of a University of Missouri professor, was struck by a car and killed.
 In her memory, her father wanted to establish a park where children could run and play in safety.
 In 1967, the area was established as a state park.

 Visitors, using only a map and a compass, can find their way through these wooded areas using the park’s orienteering course.
-Park staff lead tours of Devil’s Icebox Boardwalk and Connor’s Cave for groups who make arrangements in advance.
+Park staff lead tours of Devil’s Icebox Trail and Connor’s Cave for groups who make arrangements in advance.
 Summer bat emergence programs and other programs are offered to the public.

 Picnic sites, scattered throughout the park, offer a quiet place to enjoy lunch or rest after a day of hiking.
 Two reservable picnic shelters and playground equipment make the park a great place for family gatherings.
 Primitive camping for non-profit organizations such as Scout, youth and educational groups is available by making advanced reservations.